0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

 Short answer: yes

 Long answer: Although these bear only a passing resemblance to Crunchwrap Supremes (I was missing lettuce and tostadas, minimizing the "crunchiness" factor, so really these should just be called Wrap Supremes), Kevin still enjoyed them.
+Making these was kind of an adventure.
+First, I decided I wanted to use this opportunity to try these [1-ingredient lentil tortillas](https://powerhungry.com/2018/05/1-ingredient-red-lentil-tortillas-grain-free-vegan/) that I've had my eye on for some time.
+Second, I didn't realize this recipe required nacho cheese until I was halfway through cooking the beef.
+[Budget Bytes' 5-minute nacho cheese sauce](https://www.budgetbytes.com/5-minute-nacho-cheese-sauce/) really saved my ass here because I managed to whip it up just in time before the beef and tortillas got cold.
+I also used a home-mixed [taco seasoning](https://www.allrecipes.com/recipe/46653/taco-seasoning-i/).
+So basically, I made three separate recipes this evening and it all came together to make three measly Crunchwraps.

+They are really filling, though: Kevin ate two tonight and will eat the other one for lunch tomorrow.
+The only suggestions he offered were, of course, to add lettuce and tostadas because it was missing something crispy.
+I'm also planning to bake instead of pan-fry them next time, to make the outside tortilla a little crunchy as well.
+Maybe I didn't use a low enough heat setting, but cooking them on the skillet caused some parts to almost burn while other parts still remained soft.

+Those lentil tortillas have pleasantly surprised me.
+They were very easy to make with my Blendtec, and are every bit as pliable as a wheat flour tortilla.
+I made them a little too thick this time, but nevertheless they turned out very good for a first run.
+I'm planning to use a little more water with the next batch to thin out the batter and make it easier to pour into a nice thin wrap.

 ## Wednesday